LCOS-Lethal-Company-Open-Source/Infinite-Quota-Time/thunderstore/README.md

-# LCOS-Starting Cash
+# LCOS-Infinite Quota Time

-Gives you 1000 cash at the start of a round.
+Gives you near-infinite time to complete the quota.

 Created by Jackson Baimel